Doodle231/Doodle231/README.md

 ## I m focused on front end development and web design

-- I am using html, css, javascript, react, and tailwind.
+- I am using html, css, javascript, vue, and tailwind.
-- I am seeking employment either remotely or in person.
-- I just started a web design company.
-It's located at www.royalswebdesigns.com

-- 📫 How to reach me: dan@danroyals.com